What Is Mindfulness?

 The Importance of Mindfulness for Women

-Research has shown that mindfulness can support you in learning healthier coping strategies for dealing with negative thoughts and feelings.
+Research has shown that mindfulness can support women in learning healthier coping strategies for dealing with negative thoughts and feelings.
 According to an article in Frontiers in Psychology, evidence suggests that mindfulness-based treatment has increased benefits for women with SUD compared to men.
 The use of mindful practices shows decreasing levels of negative emotions and low self-concept for women as they gain more self-compassion skills.

 Researchers suggest the benefits of mindfulness for women with SUD can be found in the different ways women and men regulate their emotions.
 The emotional response to negative situations and emotions typically leads to internalization in women as they engage in self-criticism.
 On the other hand, men tend to externalize their emotions with distractions.
 Therefore, the practice of mindfulness can support women by decreasing negative ruminative thoughts and beliefs that contribute to internalized distress.